|Did this page help you? Yes | No | Tell us about it...|

 You can designate AWS accounts as AWS GovCloud users.
 These users are then able to use the AWS GovCloud region.

 You can specify whether an Amazon S3 object should use server-side encryption.
 You can specify this feature at the time that you upload the object or afterwards in the object's properties dialog box.

 Customize Columns in AMI, Instance, and Volume Views

 In AWS Explorer, you can customize which columns are displayed when you are viewing Amazon Machine Images (AMIs), Amazon EC2 instances, and EBS volumes.

 Tagging of AMIs, Instances, and Volumes

 From AWS Explorer, you can add tags and tag values to AMIs, Amazon EC2 instances, and EBS volumes.
 Tags that you add are automatically added as columns in AWS Explorer views, and as with other columns, you can hide these columns if you choose.

 Pagination of result set returned by Amazon SimpleDB.

-When you execute a query in Amazon SimpleDB, the AWS Toolkit displays only a single "page" of results—either the first 100 results or the number of results specified by the LIMIT parameter, if it is included in the query.
-The AWS Toolkit for Visual Studio now enables you to fetch either an additional page of results or an additional ten pages of results.
+When you execute a query in Amazon SimpleDB, the Toolkit for Visual Studio displays only a single "page" of results—either the first 100 results or the number of results specified by the LIMIT parameter, if it is included in the query.
+The Toolkit for Visual Studio now enables you to fetch either an additional page of results or an additional ten pages of results.